 5.11 Views were expressed that the proposals for hot topics should come from the ITU-T membership, including from the study groups and CTO group Communiqués, and selection of hot topics be made on consensus.

-5.12 A suggestion was made that TSAG should try identifing activities on hot topics which are not already underway in the study groups.
+5.12 A suggestion was made that TSAG should try identifying activities on hot topics which are not already underway in the study groups.

 5.13 One member proposed QIT as a hot topic of strategic importance to ITU-T, but another member did not see consensus on QIT as a hot topic, and the meeting agreed to conduct off-site consultations among the proponents.